apigee/devrel/demos/cicd-jenkins/README.md

 The `APIGEE_ORG` environment variable can be specified in the global Jenkins properties at http://localhost:8080/configure or (if you forked this repo) in the Jenkinsfile.

+**Note:** Setting the org as a global variable assumes that the *test* as well as *prod* environments are deployed under the same organization.
+If you want to deploy each environment to its own environment, consider setting the branch specific environment variable in the Jenkinsfile.

 ![Org Env](./img/org-env-variable.png)

-## Create a Multibrach Jenkins Job
+## Create a Multi-Branch Jenkins Job

 Use the UI to configure the Jenkins Job for multibranch pipelines: